Chart Color Schemes

 South Toowoomba displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In South Toowoomba, as per the latest Census, 69.6% of dwellings were houses while 30.4% were other types such as semi-detached homes, apartments, or 'other' dwellings.
-This is compared to Non-Metro Qld's 76.4% houses and 23.6% other dwellings.
-Home ownership in South Toowoomba stood at 22.1%, with mortgaged dwellings at 28.2% and rented ones at 49.7%.
-The median monthly mortgage repayment was $1,405, lower than Non-Metro Qld's average of $1,655.
-The median weekly rent in South Toowoomba was $290, compared to Non-Metro Qld's $345.
-Nationally, South Toowoomba's mortgage repayments were significantly lower at $1,405 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The dwelling structure in South Toowoomba, as per the latest Census, consisted of 69.6% houses and 30.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This is compared to Regional Qld's 76.4% houses and 23.6% other dwellings.
+Home ownership in South Toowoomba was at 22.1%, with the rest of dwellings either mortgaged (28.2%) or rented (49.7%).
+The median monthly mortgage repayment in the area was $1,405, below Regional Qld's average of $1,655.
+The median weekly rent figure was recorded at $290, compared to Regional Qld's $345.
+Nationally, South Toowoomba's mortgage repayments are lower than the Australian average of $1,863, while rents are substantially below the national figure of $375.

 Frequently Asked Questions - Housing